A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

 Now, we investigate the limit $\eps\to 0$.
 Therefore, let us fix a sequence of minimizers $(\varphi_{\eps})_{\eps>0}$ of \eqref{OP}.
 We intend to show that this sequence converges to the characteristic function of the ball centered at the origin with volume $m\abs{\Omega}$ and that this ball is a minimizer of a suitable limit cost functional (see Theorem~\ref{THM:EpsCon}).
 To this end, we recall the most important aspects from \cite{GHKK}.

-First of all, we recall the limit eigenvalue problem, i.e., the eigenvalue problem corresponding to \eqref{WeakEVe} on the sharp interface level.
+First of all, we recall the limit eigenvalue problem, that is, the eigenvalue problem corresponding to \eqref{WeakEVe} on the sharp interface level.
 For details we refer again to \cite{GHKK}.
 For any given $\varphi\in BV(\Omega;\left\{\pm 1\right\})$, we want to solve

 where